The deadly mix of war and sanctions

 Hence if the two developments are put together, two things look likely.
 The first is while the West may slide in terms of growth with the aggressive monetary policy positions being taken by central banks, inflation will continue to accelerate with China re-entering the market.
 Hence the commodity boom in 2021, which was expected to end in 2022 with stability being predicted by the World Bank, may reappear with a difference.

-This time, the difference is that while growth is slowing in most countries inflation will be moving at a faster pace.
-This is why economists are talking of possible stagflation, though technically the concept of stagflation requires growth to be negative for two successive quarters, which I not presently being witnessed.
-But going forward one cannot tell.

 The Russia-Ukraine war has been quite singular from other battles that have been fought, especially in West Asia in the past.
-A war which is still entirely localised to one country has global economic effects mainly because the tool being used by the Western powers to push back Russia from Ukraine are economic tools and not direct military intervention.
+A war which is still entirely localised to one country has global economic effects, mainly because the tool being used by the Western powers to push back Russia from Ukraine are economic tools rather than direct military intervention.
 Iran was different because it had nothing except oil to offer and hence the spillover effects were minimal.

-This combination of war and sanctions has turned out to be more pernicious, as it has led to an economic contagion over which there is little control as globalisation has made economic borders extremely porous.
-A sanction imposed to put Russia on the backfoot has affected global supply chains severely leading to shortages and hence fresh rounds of inflation.
-Polices have to be proactively reactive and cannot drive economies decisively.
+This combination of war and sanctions has turned out to be more pernicious in terms of supply disruptions of food, fertiliser and energy in particular, leading to fresh rounds of inflation.
+It has led to an economic contagion over which there is little control as globalisation has made economic borders extremely porous.
+Polices have to be alert while in reactive mode.

 The writer is Chief Economist, Bank of Baroda.
 Views are personal